3 Tips to Help you Enjoy English

 If none of those appeal to you, the ball is in your court (it is your responsibility to take action).
 Start surfing the web in English in search of resources that interest you.

 I’ve done yoga on and off for almost 18 years.
-However, it wasn’t until last year that I was able to make yoga a daily practice.
+However, it wasn’t until a few years ago that I was able to make yoga a daily practice.

 This post is not about yoga, but if you are learning English AND you are also interested in yoga, Yoga with Adriene might just be the perfect way for you to make learning English more fun!